KyleMarshall23/Kyle-Marshall-Portfolio/README.md

 - **Real-World Application:** This project provided me with hands-on experience in handling OAuth tokens, session management, and working with RESTful APIs, all while ensuring a smooth and user-friendly interface.

 🔗 **[Watch the Video](./Spotify%20Playlist%20Compiler/Yearly%20Playlist%20Video.mp4)**
-*Download the above file to see the Spotify Playlist Compiler in action by watching a video demonstration.*
+*Download the above file to see the Spotify Playlist Compiler in action.*
 ---

 ## 🛠️ Software & Technologies